Stan Lee: Remembering the Man

 I Wish I Could Have Met Him

 I am going to miss Stan Lee.
 I’m going to miss his cameos.
 But most of all, I regret not being able to meet him just once.
 I want to walk up to him and say hello.
-I want to shake his hand.
 I just wanted to be able to tell him “Thank you for everything that you and your friends did.”
 But now I’ll never get that chance.
 But I know that he helped to leave the world a far better place.